Student Organizations and Clubs

 Friday Lunch Bunch Sponsor: Sarah Maisey The Friday Lunch Bunch meets once a week in room 805 to foster friendship and interaction between students of all ability levels.
 Teacher must recommend students.

-HOSA Sponsor: Mandy Ridgeway HOSA is a club for students who are interested in Health Occupation Careers.
-This club is aligned with the high school HOSA program and is perfect for both students who may join in high school or those who just want to explore the different areas of medicine.
+HOSA Sponsors Mandy Ridgeway & Meehan Murphy.
+HOSA is a club for students who are interested in Health Occupation Careers.
+This club is aligned with the high school HOSA program and is perfect for students who may join in high school or those who want to explore the different areas of medicine.

 International Club Sponsors: Ana Johnson and Gabrielle Humphrey This is an organization for students who speak a language other than English or who are learning a new language.
 The club promotes multicultural awareness and provides a common ground for our international students.